Eleuthera: History

 The possible first settlers of the island were the original population of Taino, or Arawaks.
 An intact wooden duho or ritual seat that was made by the Taino people was found on the island of Eleuthera in the nineteenth century and is now in the collections of the British Museum.
 The island in its early history was known as Cigateo (or Ciguateo), meaning "distant rocky land", but this name changed following subsequent European settlement.

 The island is believed to have been largely unoccupied at the time of the arrival of the first significant number of British settlers, with Puritan colonists (who had come together the previous year in London) arriving in 1648 from Bermuda.
 These settlers, known as the "Eleutherian Adventurers", under Captain William Sayle gave the island its current name which derives from the feminine form of the Greek adjective ἐλεύθερος, eleutheros, meaning "free".
 The difficulties of settlement ultimately left only a few of the settlers on the island, thwarting their aim of creating the first European "democracy" in the Western Hemisphere (almost 130 years prior to the American Revolution).

 The island was stated to have been agriculturally prosperous in the period from 1950 to 1980.
 This included a large crop of pineapples for export.
 When the Bahamas became independent from Britain in 1973, new ownership laws changed the nature of the island economy.
 Since then the island has become a popular tourist destination.

 In 1992 the island was severely damaged by the category 5 Hurricane Andrew; massive wind speeds hit the island and an 18-foot tidal surge inundated the coastal area.
 Relief efforts helped mitigate some of the damage, including several relief tasks that were carried out by HMS Cardiff as the vessel was operating in the area.

 In early March 2019, Disney Cruise Line purchased the Lighthouse Point property on the island of Eleuthera and agreed to a development plan for the area with the Bahamian government.
 Disney spent between $250 million and $400 million on developing the 700-acre property and donated 190 acres – including the southernmost tip – to the government for a national park.
-The property is expected to be open for visitors in early 2024.
+Lighthouse Point opened exclusively to Disney Cruise Line guests on June 6, 2024.

 Demography

-In 2000, the official census taken by the Government of the Bahamas recorded a population of 7,999 persons on the island.
-In 2010, the official census recorded the population as 8,202 spread across 2,718 separate households.
-The 2010 census stated that the population density of the island was 57.6 persons per square mile.
-As of 2017 it was stated that the population of the islands was approximately 11,000.
+According to the Government of the Bahamas, the population of Eleuthera was 7,999 in 2000 and 8,202 in 2010, spread across 2,718 households.
+The population density in 2010 was 57.6 persons per square mile.
+As of 2017, the island’s population was estimated at approximately 11,000.

+According to the Bahamas Department of Statistics, the 2022 census recorded a population of approximately 9,104 on Eleuthera Island, with additional populations on Harbour Island and Spanish Wells.

+The 2022 census also provided a breakdown of Eleuthera’s population by administrative district: